Voting Methods Review

 Why is Professor Goodman's paper made available as a resource, but not the recent paper published by Dr. Essex: Online Voting in Ontario's Municipal Elections? https://whisperlab.org/ontario-online.pdf

-Susan Watson asked almost 4 years ago
+Susan Watson asked about 4 years ago

 Dr. Goodman’s paper was shared in response to a question that came in.
 The report jointly authored by Dr. Essex was mentioned as part of the Open House discussion and is one that we are reviewing for our report to Council.
 Thank you for sharing so others can access as well.